PravNJ/galah-test-nut/README.md

 # galah-test-nut
-Basically GALAH file test but on the NUT server
+Basically GALAH file test but on the NUT server.
+Thisis a test edit to confirm if Git is working on NUT.